sr1nvs/AddingCPU/README.md

 # AddingCPU

-This repository contains a complete Verilog replication of the AddingCPU example as presented in Zainalabedin Navabi's textbook Verilog Digital System Design.
+This repository contains a complete replication of the AddingCPU example as presented in Zainalabedin Navabi's textbook Verilog Digital System Design.
 The project demonstrates a classic register-transfer level (RTL) CPU design, including datapath and controller modules, and provides a step-by-step testbench for simulation and verification.

 Changes: